 The emphasis here is on learning the key skills and techniques of the core sports of hockey, netball, rugby, football, swimming, athletics and tennis and ensuring everyone has the opportunity to learn the basics.

-The fundamental skills of movement are key to progression for this age group – allowing pupils to receive the ball in space, advance in attack and develop understanding of formations and team play.
+The fundamental skills of movement are key to progression for this age group – allowing pupils to receive the ball in space, advance in attack and develop an understanding of formations and team play.

 By setting personal goals we encourage all pupils.
 One Year 4 girl who couldn’t swim when she joined Ballard a year ago has just taken part in the Ballard triathlon, to the astonishment of her parents.